The Bankrate promise

 In most cases, a home adjuster works for the insurance company.
 They do not charge you a fee because the carrier pays them.

-If you choose to hire an independent home insurance adjuster, they typically take a percentage of the claim (around 10 to 15%) instead of an upfront fee.
+If you choose to hire an independent home insurance adjuster, they typically take a percentage of the claim (around 10 to 15 percent) instead of an upfront fee.
 If your home burned down in a fire and you dispute your insurance carrier’s offer and eventually agree to a payment of $300,000 to rebuild, the independent adjuster could earn a fee of $30,000 to $45,000.
 Although it sounds high, the fee may be worth it if you have trouble getting a fair settlement offer from the insurance company.

 How to dispute an insurance claim